emmanuelt/course-dbt_emmanuel/dbt-greenery/README_Week3.md

 {% endmacro %}
 ```
-**Macro 3: Calculating days between 2 dates**
+**Macro 3: Calculating days between two dates**\
-I managed to call the function with "dates entered manually" as arguments or with some sql functions such as now().
+I managed to call the function with "dates entered manually" as arguments or with some sql functions such as now().\
 But I do not manage to reference the field of a model within the Jinja used to call the macro.
 ```sql
 {% macro days_between_2_dates(first_date,last_date) %}